EbaCorp/vega/README.md

-# Getting started
+# Getting started with EBA VEGA

+This is a simple implementation of using `python-espeak` open-source library.

 First things first.
-Your system should have Python 2`.
+Your system should have `Python 2`.
 Then install dependencies `pip` and `virtualenv`.

 ## Dependencies